FraunhoferIOSB/FROST-Server/README.md

 preliminary actuation support.

-## Compliance Testing Status:

-We have extended the official test suit with extra tests that can be found [here](https://github.com/FraunhoferIOSB/ets-sta10).
-The official test suit is fully passed.
-See the wiki page [features](https://github.com/FraunhoferIOSB/FROST-Server/wiki/Features) for more details.

 ## Downloading

 Instead of compiling the server yourself, you can also download pre-built war and jar files from: